 Once children have been selected for a programme, we work with families through:

-Inviting parents and carers to come and observe 1:1 lessons.
+- Inviting parents and carers to come and observe lessons or join in with workshops.

-Organising celebration assemblies in schools for families once their child has completed one of our programmes
+- Organising celebration assemblies in schools for families once their child has completed one of our programmes.